4d/docs/docs/Debugging/debugger.md

 ### Expression list

-#### Line Objects
+#### Line Expressions

-This theme lets you keep track of the values of the objects or expressions:
+This theme lets you keep track of the values of expressions:

 * used in the line of code to be executed (the one marked with the program counter—the yellow arrow in the [Source Code Pane](#source-code-pane)),
 * used in the previous line of code